fjeller/fjeller.simplemapper/__documentation/_explanation_performance.md

 ```
 1,000,000 mappings
 Approach 1: Map all at once
-  Time: 1,000,000 � 90ns = 90 ms
+  Time: 1,000,000 x 90ns = 90 ms
   Memory: 1M objects in memory

 Approach 2: Paginated (1000 per page)
   Time: Same (90 ms total)
   Memory: Only 1000 objects at a time

-Verdict: ??
-Use pagination for memory efficiency
+Verdict: ⚠️ Use pagination for memory efficiency
 ```

 ---